LorenYan98/LY.github.io/_portfolio/portfolio-1.md

 [Design Check sample output](https://lorenyan98.github.io/LY.github.io/files/DesignCheck2.Structural.CombinedBeamChecks.pdf)

 **DesignCheck is a standard framework for writing engineering calculations in code**.
-Using it means people will save time by not having to repetitively pick through calculation spreadsheets trying to find the clauses for the structural check.
-The project aims to form a systematic check for a W section element in accordance with Canadian Code CSA S16-14 and it will be contributing to a central store of Arup knowledge that will be useful forever.
+The W-section DesignCheck is a C# framework I authored that aims to provide the simplest way to compute a systematic check for a W section element in accordance with Canadian Code CSA S16-14, one-click with a full calculation report.
+This project will be contributing to a central store of Arup knowledge that will be useful forever.

 * Prgramming language: C#
 * Platform: Visual Studio Code, Gitlab